Where Everything Fights Everything

 Pure functional versatility favours the scooter.
 The panda's symbolic flexibility, whilst impressive, cannot fold to fit under a desk.

-Cultural impact panda Wins
+Cultural impact Panda Wins

 Electric Scooter